trinodb/trino/docs/src/main/sphinx/admin/properties-spilling.rst

 * **Type:** ``boolean``
 * **Default value:** ``true``

-Try spilling memory to disk to avoid exceeding memory limits for the query when running window operators;
+Try spilling memory to disk to avoid exceeding memory limits for the query when running window operators.
 This property must be used in conjunction with the ``spill-enabled`` property.

 This config property can be overridden by the ``spill_window_operator`` session property.